JuanD5/JuanD5/README.md

 ### 🔭 I’m currently seeking for a job as data scientist or machine learning engineer in which I can bring my knowledge to solve real life problems with a team 🤝.

-### My main interests includes computer vision 👁️‍🗨️ and natural language processing 😛.
+### My main interests includes computer vision 👁️‍🗨️ and natural language processing 😛 and reinforcement learning 🤖.

 ### My _Technical Skills_: